 The ongoing costs of home ownership.

 Maintenance, improvements, taxes and insurance are all costs that are added to a monthly house payment.
 If you buy a condominium, townhouse or in certain communities, a monthly homeowner's association fee might be required.
 If these additional costs are a concern, you can make choices to lower or avoid these fees.
 Be sure to make your Realtor and your lender aware of your desire to limit these costs.
 Mike's Advice: Property tax rates can vary from Township to Township and if you are within a City or Village.
 Make sure you take this into consideration.
+Part of my job as a Buyer's Agent is to provide you a solid estimated range of what property taxes will become once you purchase your property.
 If you are still unsure if you should buy a home after making these considerations, you may want to consult with an accountant or financial planner to help you assess how a home purchase fits into your overall financial goals.